 Some examples of using both Orchestrator and RPA together include accounting reconciliation and advanced customer self-service integration.

 Advanced Customer Self-Service Driven by Orchestrator and RPA

 The Challenge: Not being able to deliver an exceptional customer experience and responding to common customer inquiries related to sales order status 24/7– even when the customer service staff is not working.

 How Orchestrator and RPA Helped: The integration of RPA and JDE Orchestrator created an unattended customer self-service capability.
 With the help of Orchestrator and RPA, the capability to request information was created about open orders in JD Edwards via customer email.

-From the nature of the email, the bot can determine what the customer is requesting such as delivery and confirmation date, what is being delivered with specific order information using a filter within JD Edwards and if a request is on a valid order or not.
-The bot logs into JD Edwards as a human would using Orchestrator.
-And then, the bot is able to email the information that the customer is requesting in real time.
+From the nature of the email, the bot can determine what the customer is requesting such as delivery and confirmation date, what is being delivered with specific order information using a filter within JD Edwards, and if a request is on a valid order or not.
+The bot logs into JD Edwards as a human would use Orchestrator.
+And then, the bot is able to email the information that the customer is requesting in real-time.

 Client Value Delivered: Customer satisfaction sky-rocketed because the customer saved time and did not have to call a call center, wait in line or talk to a real agent, saving the company time and resources.

 The Challenge: Taking a lot of time, each work order has to be manually reviewed and reconciled by several people at the end of the month.
 There is an average of 200 work orders per month; with a review time of 15 minutes for each one; taking approximately 50 hours per month.